-A bill payment that was reversed or failed will show on Float as a reversed payment.
-When a bill payment is reversed, the funds will be returned to your Float balance, and Administrators will receive a notification outlining why.
+A bill payment that failed or was cancelled will show on Float as a failed payment.
+When a bill payment has failed, the funds will be returned to your Float balance, and Administrators will receive a notification outlining why.

 You may also see the bill status "cancelled".
 This indicates that the bill payment was cancelled by Float.